Bitdefender Review: Quick Expert Summary

 Bitdefender Plans and Pricing

-Bitdefender offers 3 annual plans — but only its premium Total Security plan works across all operating systems.
-All of the plans include a limited VPN, but Bitdefender’s premium VPN is available at checkout, and it costs less than most competing standalone VPNs.
+Most of the plans include a limited VPN (Premium Security is the only plan that comes with the unlimited VPN), but Bitdefender’s premium VPN is also available at checkout, and it costs less than most competing standalone VPNs.

-Bitdefender Free — Good Free Plan (With Real-Time Protection for Windows Users)
+Bitdefender Free Antivirus for Windows — Basic Free Plan for Windows

-Bitdefender Antivirus Free Edition uses the same advanced anti-malware engine as the premium version — which earned Bitdefender a spot on our best free Windows antiviruses of 2021.
+Bitdefender’s free Mac version uses the same advanced anti-malware engine as the premium version — which earned Bitdefender a spot on our best free Mac antiviruses of 2023.
+But it doesn’t have real-time protection, meaning it’s only good for removing existing malware, and not for protecting against future infections.

 Bitdefender Antivirus Plus — Basic Paid Plan (Windows Only)